marckean/marcseparation/_docs/32-kids_looked_after_by_others.md

 However again due to the [Laissez-faire](/marcseparation/alex_parenting/#alexs-parenting-style) / permissive parenting style which I have documented, this parenting style runs rife throughout the Spence family with both Alex & Victoria.
 Just like her mother, Victoria parents the same way.

-As a result, I had a phone call from Mikaila at the PCYC Monday January 24 (5 days later), Charlie's backpack had been left there, and I picked it up.
+As a result, I had a phone call from Mikaila at the PCYC Monday January 24 (5 days later), Charlie's backpack had been left there for 5 days, and I picked it up.
 In it, it had Charlie's lunch box, water bottle and a camera.
-Neither ALex or Victoria even noticed that it had been missing.
+Neither Alex or Victoria even noticed that it had been missing.

 ![](../blobs/reportkidslookedafter/pcyc_charlie_backpack.png)